heurist-network/miner-release/README.md

 ## Introduction

 Welcome to the Heurist Miner, the entrance to decentralized generative AI.
-Whether you have a high-end gaming PC with NVIDIA GPU or you're a datacenter owner ready to explor the world of AI and cryptocurrency, this guide will help you get started on an exciting journey!
+Whether you have a high-end gaming PC with NVIDIA GPU or you're a datacenter owner ready to explore the world of AI and cryptocurrency, this guide will help you get started on an exciting journey!

 ### What is Heurist Miner?